soxueren/atsd/api/network/README.md

 ### Multiple Commands

-Separate commands by line feed symbol `\n` (LF, `0x0A`) when sending multiple commands over the same connection.
+Separate commands by line feed symbol `\n` (LF, `0x0A`) when sending a batch containing multiple commands over the same connection.

-Trailing line feed is not required for the last command.
+Trailing line feed is not required for the last command in the batch.

 Use `-e` flag in `echo` commands to enable interpretation of backslash escapes.